Khudai Khidmatgar: Genesis

 Initially, the movement focussed on social reform as a means of improving the status of Pashtuns in British India.
 Ghaffar Khan founded several reform movements prior to the formation of the Khudai Khidmatgar, the Anjuman-e Islah ul-Afghan in 1921, the farmers' organisation Anjuman-e Zamidaran in 1927 and the youth movement Pashtun Jirga in 1927.
 Trying to further spread awareness on Pashtun issues Abdul Ghaffar Khan founded the magazine Pakhtun in May 1928.
-Finally in March 1930, almost on the eve of the Qissa Khwani Bazaar Massacre the Khudai Khidmatgar were formed.
+Finally in March 1930, almost on the eve of the Qissa Khwani Massacre the Khudai Khidmatgar were formed.

 "The Red Shirts"

 Khan drew his first recruits from the young men who had graduated from his schools.
 Trained and uniformed, they served behind their officers and filed out into various villages to seek recruits.
 They began by wearing a simple white overshirt, but the white was soon dirtied.
 A couple of men had their shirts dyed at the local tannery, and the brick-red colour proved a breakthrough, it was this distinctive colour that earned the Khudai khidmatgar movement activists the name "the Red shirts" or surkh posh.
 Other reason for the choice of red color was a symbolic adherence of the anti-colonial movements to the revolutionary and socialist discourse.